fabnicol/mkg_docker_image/README.md

 ### Then download or clone the present repository.

+In what follows, replace `1.0` with the tag of choice.
+A list of valid tags can be obtained by clicking on the Github **tags** button on this page.
 In the source directory, run:

 > $ sudo docker build -t mygentoo:1.0 .